nmr-cnbch/CCR_scripts/README.md

 ### Additional options:
 You can compare different data for the same CCR rate.
 If the script finds 2 data sets for the same type of CCR rate then it will prepare a graph comparing them.
-Remember to add comments to specific experiments in the `input.json` like:
+XXXXXXXXXXXXXXXXXX sam to zrobi czy trzeba mu dać plik z 'reference CCR values' (jeden z opcjonalnych) Remember to add comments to specific experiments in the `input.json` like:
 ```
 other: [number - 3 digits][parameter - 3 letters]
 ```